dboyhasnoname/learning/fluentd/fluentd.md

 * The @include directive supports regular file path, glob pattern, and http URL conventions.
 * _For glob pattern, files are expanded in the alphabetical order._

+## How match patterns work?

+### Wildcards and Expansions

+The following match patterns can be used in <match> and <filter> tags.

+* matches a single tag part.

+    - For example, the pattern a.* matches a.b, but does not match a or a.b.c

+* ** matches zero or more tag parts.

+    - For example, the pattern a.** matches a, a.b and a.b.c

+* {X,Y,Z} matches X, Y, or Z, where X, Y, and Z are match patterns.

+    - For example, the pattern {a,b} matches a and b, but does not match c
+    - This can be used in combination with the * or ** patterns.
+Examples include a.{b,c}.* and a.{b,c.**}

+* When multiple patterns are listed inside a single tag (delimited by one or more whitespaces), it matches any of the listed patterns.
+For example:

+    -  The patterns <match a b> match a and b.
+    - The patterns <match a.** b.*> match a, a.b, a.b.c (from the first pattern) and b.d (from the second pattern).